-Over the last couple of months, the world has changed for all of us and schools have done a magnificent job of adapting, while being thrust into a completely different role with a range of competing priorities.
+The world has changed for all of us, and schools have done a magnificent job adapting and dealing with a range of competing priorities.
 We are in awe of how schools have navigated all the different challenges and consistently provide pupils and their families with ongoing support and stability.
 We know this process has not been straightforward and we are aware of the toll it has been taking on staff.
-Take a look at our ideas for supporting the wellbeing of staff.
+Here are our ideas for supporting the wellbeing of staff during this time.

 How should I prepare for children coming back?

 How do I support my students at this time?

-Below you'll find a mix of resources you can download to support all young people at this time.
-You can also visit our coronavirus and mental health page and share this with young people you know.
+In this section, you'll find a mix of resources you can download to support all young people at this time.
+You can also visit our coronavirus and mental health page and share this with young people you know